LIKO-12/liko-12.github.io/docs/graphics/transformations.md

 ## `cam`

-Transforms the drawing operations.
+Transform the drawing operations.

 > The transforming operations sums up, to reset check the fifth usage of this function.

 ### Translate (shift) coordinates origin

-Shifts all drawing operations.
+Shift all drawing operations.

 ```lua
 cam("translate", x, y)